nikhiljsk/learn_go/Basics/README.md

 go test -v -bench .
 go tool cover -html=cover.out -o=cover.html

+go list -m -versions github.com/gorilla/mux go list -m all go mod tidy go mod verfiy go mod vendor # Used for getting all the packages and store them locally go run -mod=vendor main.go # Using this will fetch the packages directly from the vendor go mod why github.com/gorilla/mux # tells why you are dependent on that module go mod graph # Lists all for above command instead of one
 ```

 - GOROOT contains the binary exec file of go